zer011b/fdtd3d/README.md

 # --wavelength 0.02
 ```

+# Performance Benchmark

+`fdtd3d` can be used as a performance benchmark.
+See https://zer011b.github.io/fdtd3d/ for more details and some performance results on different architectures and in different modes.

 # How To Cite

 You can site the following papers about the techniques used in fdtd3d: